Updated July 22, 2022

 Tough travel rules are unlikely to be reinstated in the UK.
 According to the Department for Transport’s March 14 statement: “In future, the government’s default approach will be to use the least stringent measures, if appropriate, to minimise the impact on travel as far as possible – given the high personal, economic and international costs border measures can have – and the contingency measures will only be implemented in extreme circumstances.”

-In addition to reduced travel rules, the UK recently dropped its mask mandate.
-Some airlines and airports are following suit: Heathrow only “recommends” the use of masks and British Airways, Virgin Atlantic, TUI and Jet2 only enforce mask-wearing on some routes.
+In addition to reduced travel rules, the UK has also dropped its mask mandate.
+Airlines and airports have followed suit: Heathrow only “recommends” the use of masks and British Airways, Virgin Atlantic, TUI and Jet2 only enforce mask-wearing on some routes.
 Ryanair still enforces the use of masks on its flights.

 Remember that while the UK no longer requires mask-wearing, some other countries do.
 Check FCDO or tourist board website for your destination for guidance while you’re abroad.
 In some cases, FFP2 masks are required.